This post may contain affiliate links. See our affiliate disclaimer here.

 THIS DOESN’T SEEM SAFE, DRIVER.

-I didn’t do this on our first flights as Ellie was passed out asleep (see the highlights on our Instagram profile for how cute she is asleep on the plane.) or too distracted playing with her daddy on our second flight to notice any ear popping.
+I didn’t do this on our first flight as Ellie was passed out asleep or too distracted playing with her daddy on our second flight to notice any ear popping.
 So basically she is already a pro-flyer.

 In fact, I would say our whole flying experience with her was 10x better than I ever would’ve imagined… if Delta hadn’t lost and broken the base to her car seat.
 This caused us an extra long delay at the airport while they searched for it (they later called us to say they found it and it was mangled beyond repair).
 This delay coupled with the fact that our flight ended up being delayed four hours, meant Ellie was going to bed at past 11 PM Texas time.
 And she was NOT happy about it.
 Loudly.